Preliminary remarks on Vaccines

 Vaccines, along with most medicines and rapid diagnostic tests, are highly sensitive to light and temperature.
 Exposure to heat and/or freezing conditions can negatively affect their quality, safety, and efficacy.

-Thermosensitive codes are defined only for storage and transport temperature requirements.
-They are aligned with the typical (or targeted) storage facilities in the field (freezers, refrigerators, pharmacies, medical warehouses, or transport vehicles) and their target temperature ranges.
+Thermosensitive codes define the required storage and transport temperature conditions.
+These codes correspond to the typical (or targeted) storage and transport facilities used in the field (freezers, refrigerators, pharmacies, medical warehouses, or transport vehicles) and the temperature ranges they are designed to maintain.

-In medical catalogues and ordering tools, all thermosensitive products are associated with a thermosensitive code, as listed in the table below.
+In medical catalogues and ordering tools, all thermosensitive products are assigned a thermosensitive code, as listed in the table below.

 CodeDefinitionTemperature range